 It covers the things that go wrong… and what to do when they happen… including the ever-popular “What to do if (when!) it crashes” as well as how to solve problems with wifi (at home or connecting to wifi in a cafe or hotel) and printer problems… starting with “it just won’t print”…

-And if you join the Windows 10 Made Simple course you’ll get access to this course of Ellen’s completely free as a sort of bonus for giving it a try.
+And if you join the Windows 10 Made Simple course you’ll get access to this course of Ellen’s completely free as a sort of bonus for giving it a try (whether you pay up front or in instalments).
 This is the only way to get access to this course.

 You might find this worth the money on its own if you ever have any of the problems it covers… now they simply won’t be a problem for you any more as you’ll know exactly what to do to sort them.